RennoldsDev/azure-audit/README.md

 These basic scripts audit the following information from your Azure environment

 - All active users (note: the 'jobTitle' field must be present).
 For me in my environment I only need to audit active users and this filters out test users / others.
-Modify line 66 as necessary.
+Modify line 22 of user_list.py as necessary.

 - All devices within Defender ATP and their onboarding status.

 - All devices with their encryption state.

 - All directory roles with their members.
 Any role without a member is omitted.
-This is set on line 27.
+This is set on line 24 of directory_roles.py.

 ## Requirements